KoalaHealth/baby-black-box-blog/_posts/parents/2023-07-12-trying-to-conceive.md

 author: koalamama
 categories: [ "Only Parents", "parent" ]
 image: assets/images/baby-picking-tomatoes.jpg
-published: false
+published: true
 date: 2023-07-12
 excerpt: "Gardening is in my roots and is healing for me."
 ---

 My whole life I have known my family has had a hard time carrying pregnancies to term.
 I have always been honest with myself that my journey to motherhood might look very different than most.
-Knowing this I did things to try and prepare myself for this journey.
-I have broken all of my preparations down into 4 sections.
+Knowing this, I did things to try to prepare myself for this personal journey.
+This is how I organized all of my preparations down into 4 sections.

 1. **Get healthy** - I have always been a workaholic, and for many years was on the C diet (Coffee, Carrots and Carbs).
 Looking to start the next chapter of my life I knew going to the gym was not always going to be  in the cards for me.
 For the few years before trying to get pregnant I made sure physical activity was something that was in my day to day life.
 I would go on quick walks during my lunch break, I would take the stairs,  I would stop by the gym or rock climbing wall on my way home from work.
 But most of all i would make sure i would move on the weekends, between hiking, walking, surfing, doing some at home body weight workouts i constantly tried to do  things to get by blood flowing.